 How Do You Measure Acid Levels in Tea?

 Acidity is determined by the pH scale.
 The pH scale ranges from 0 (very acidic) to 14 (very basic or alkaline).
-Water is right in the middle with a pH of 7.0 and is considered neutral.
+Pure water is right in the middle with a pH value of 7.0 and is considered neutral.

 If you’re looking for a soothing evening beverage, a hot cup of camomile will be easy on your teeth and your stomach.

 How to Lower the Acidity of Your Tea

 If you’re concerned about the acidity of your tea there are several things you can do:

 - Cut down the brewing time whether you use tea bags or loose leaf tea

 - Dilute brewed tea with water, milk, or cream

 - Choose a more alkaline tea with a higher pH level, like green tea, chamomile or mint

 - Don’t add lemon juice, orange juice or juices from other citrus fruits